 Why do this problem?

-offers an opportunity to explore and discuss two types of probability: experimental and theoretical.
+This problem offers an opportunity to explore and discuss two types of probability: experimental and theoretical.
 The simulation generates lots of experimental data quickly, freeing time to focus on predictions, analysis and justifications.
-Calculating the theoretical probabilities provides a motivation for using sample space
+Calculating the theoretical probabilities provides a motivation for using sample

 This printable worksheet may be useful: Odds and Evens.